maihuuthien/Move_Hackathon2024/README.md

 docker compose down
 ```

-> **Note:** It is also recommended to kill CARLA server everytime for a clean start.
+> **Note:** It is also recommended to kill CARLA server every time for a clean start.